 Price & Warranty

-Warranty-wise, as with most other tech products out there, most headphones will get a full 2-year warranty.
-This is the industry’s standard nowadays and anything more than that is definitely worth checking out.
+Most headphones will come with a full 2-year warranty.
+This is the industry standard nowadays.
+And anything above that is definitely worth investigating.

 What Headphones do Some Pro Basketball Players Use?